Peng-Rao/ACA_notes/main.typ

 - The prediction will depend on the runtime behavior of the branch.
 - The prediction will change at runtime if the branch changes its behavior during execution.

+Dynamic branch prediction is based on two interacting hardware blocks:
++ *Branch Outcome Predictor* (BOP) or *Branch Prediction Buffer*: To predict the direction of a branch (Taken or Not Taken).
++ *Branch Target Predictor* or *Branch Target Buffer* (BTB): To predict the branch target address in case of taken branch They are placed in the *Instruction Fetch stage* to predict the next instruction to read in the Instruction Cache

+#figure(
+  image("figures/dynamic-branch-prediction.jpg", width: 60%),
+  caption: "Dynamic Branch Prediction",
+)

 === Branch History Table
 One implementation of that approach is a *branch prediction buffer* or *branch history table*.
 A branch prediction buffer is a small memory indexed by the lower portion of the address of the branch instruction.
 The memory contains a bit that says whether the branch was recently taken or not.